Architecture Overview

 Clear modular structure: Components such as

-logSession(split into authentication, host‑key verification, connection orchestration, and reconnection helpers), thelogPanelhost (split into lifecycle, HTML composition, messaging and persistence helpers),sshCommandRunner,sshTerminal, and the device tree/side panel are well separated.Good use of VS Code APIs: Webview messaging, pseudoterminals, secrets API, configuration API, etc.
+logSession(split into authentication, host-key verification, fingerprint persistence, connection orchestration, and reconnection helpers), thelogPanelhost (split into lifecycle, HTML composition, messaging and persistence helpers),sftpExplorer,sshCommandRunner,sshTerminal,deviceManagerPanel, and the device tree/sidebar layers are well separated.Good use of VS Code APIs: Webview panels and views, tree data providers, pseudoterminals, secret storage, configuration scopes, workspace state, and file system APIs are used consistently.

-Secret handling: Passwords and passphrases are pulled from VS Code Secret Storage with prompts and reuse confirmation, avoiding persistence in settings or Webviews.
+Secret handling: Passwords and passphrases are pulled from VS Code Secret Storage with migration from legacy settings, prompts, and controlled reuse across workspaces.

 Performance Overview